Acoustic Neuroma Surgery/Treatment

-The removal of brain tumor by keyhole (small) incisions are done through the small openings to minimize the damage of the surrounding scalp, brain, blood vessels, etc. It is also known as the retro-sigmoid craniotomy.
-It is performed to remove the skull-base tumors by making a small incision behind the ears, which allows access to the surgeon.
+Brain tumour removal by keyhole (small) incisions is done through the small openings to minimize the damage of the surrounding scalp, brain, blood vessels, etc. It is also known as a retro-sigmoid craniotomy.
+It removes the skull-base tumors by making a small incision behind the ears, which allows access to the surgeon.
 It is a less painful technique to remove the brain tumor.
 Also, faster recovery and minimal scarring are the additional benefits of this procedure.

-Acoustic neuroma is a little difficult to diagnose as its symptoms are common to other minor problems related to ears.
-Initially ear examination and the hearing test may be performed.
+Acoustic neuroma is a little difficult to diagnose as its symptoms are common to other minor problems related to the ears.
+Initially, ear examination and a hearing test may be performed.
 CT scan and MRI can be conducted to know the exact location and size.
 Some of the methods of diagnosing acoustic neuroma are:

-- · Brainstem auditory evoked responses(BAER): This test is performed in certain patients to give data on cerebrum wave movement as a reaction to snaps or tones.
-The patient tunes in to these sounds while wearing terminals on the scalp and ear cartilage and headphones.
+- Brainstem auditory evoked responses(BAER): This test is performed in certain patients to give data on cerebrum wave movement reaction to snaps or tones.
+The patient tunes these sounds while wearing terminals on the scalp and ear cartilage and headphones.
 The anodes get and record the mind's reaction to these sounds.

 - Magnetic resonance imaging (MRI): If different tests show that the patient may have an acoustic neuroma, attractive reverberation imaging (MRI) is utilized to affirm the conclusion.

-X-ray utilizes attractive fields and radio waves, as opposed to x-beams, and PCs to make point by point photos of the cerebrum.
-It shows visual "cuts" of the mind that can be joined to make a three-dimensional image of the tumor.
-A different color is infused into the patient.
-On the off chance that an acoustic neuroma is available, the tumor will absorb more color than ordinary cerebrum tissue and show up obviously on the output.
+X-ray utilizes attractive fields and radio waves instead of x-beams and PCs to make the point by point photos of the cerebrum.
+It shows visual "cuts" of the mind that can be joined to create a three-dimensional tumour image.
+A different colour is infused into the patient.
+On the off chance that an acoustic neuroma is available, the tumor will absorb more colour than normal cerebrum tissue and show up obviously on the output.
 The MRI usually shows a thickly "upgrading" (brilliant) tumor in the inner sound-related trench.

-In case any person tests positive with acoustic neuroma, it is important that it should be treated without any unreasonable delay with utmost care.
-In case of any unreasonable delay, a tumor can affect the surrounding nerves and hearing capability of that person will be at stake.
-Acoustic neuroma can be treated in several ways which are as under:
+If any person tests positive with acoustic neuroma, it is important that it be treated without any unreasonable delay with utmost care.
+In case of any little delay, a tumor can affect the surrounding nerves and hearing capability of that person will be at stake.
+Acoustic neuroma can be treated in several ways, which are as under:

-- Observation: this treatment requires a lot of patience and is advisable in case the tumor is in an early stage.
+- Observation: this treatment requires a lot of patience and is advisable if the tumor is in an early stage.
 Since acoustic neuroma is benign, immediate treatment can be avoided.
-A patient can be kept under observation with regular MRI scans and its treatment can be tried using drugs.
-In case acoustic neuroma grows or gets serious other treatments can be adopted.
+A patient can be kept under observation with regular MRI scans, and its treatment can be tried using drugs.
+In case acoustic neuroma grows or gets other severe treatments can be adopted.

-- Radiation therapy: some acoustic neuroma can also be treated using radiation therapy when a large number of radiation dose is sent to the affected area due to which the tumor stops increasing and even shrinks in some of the cases.
+- Radiation therapy: some acoustic neuroma can also be treated using radiation therapy when many radiation doses are sent to the affected area.
+The tumor stops increasing and even shrinks in some of the cases.
 There are two possible ways to perform radiation therapy:

 - Single fraction stereotactic radiosurgery (SRS) when many radiations are sent to the tumor in one session.
 In this method, only one session with higher doses is performed.

 - Multi-session fractionated stereotactic radiotherapy (FRS) when smaller doses are sent to the tumor in several sessions daily for a few weeks.
-Studies have suggested that FRS is more effective and reliable as compared to SRS.
+Studies have suggested that FRS is more effective and reliable than SRS.
 Radiation therapy does not require the patient to be admitted to the hospital.
-Radiation therapy stops the growth of the tumor or even in some cases it shrinks the tumor, however, the tumor is not completely removed using radiation therapy.
+Radiation therapy stops the growth of the tumor or, even in some cases; it shrinks the tumor; however, the tumor is not completely removed using radiation therapy.

-- Surgery: it is the most effective Acoustic neuroma treatment in India as the entire tumor can be removed using the surgery.
+- Surgery is the most effective Acoustic neuroma treatment in India as the entire tumor can be removed using the surgery.
 There are three ways in which surgery for acoustic neuroma can be done.
 Which are as under:

-- Trans labyrinthine includes making an entry, point behind the ear and evacuating the bone behind the ear and a portion of the center ear.
-This methodology is utilized for tumors bigger than 3 centimeters.
+- Trans labyrinthine includes making an entry, pointing behind the ear, evacuating the bone behind the ear and a portion of the centre ear.
+This methodology is utilized for tumors more significant than 3 centimetres.
 The upside of this methodology is that it permits the specialist to see a significant cranial nerve (the facial nerve) obviously before expelling the tumor.
 The drawback of this system is that it brings about irreversible hearing misfortune.

-- Retro sigmoid/suboccipital which includes uncovering the rear of the tumor by opening the skull close to the rear of the head.
-This methodology can be utilized for expelling tumors of any size and offers the chance of saving hearing.
+- Retro sigmoid/suboccipital includes uncovering the tumour's rear by opening the skull close to the rear of the head.
+This methodology can be utilized to expel tumors of any size and offer the chance to save hearing.

-- Centre fossa which includes evacuating a little bit of bone over the ear channel to access and expel little tumors kept to the inward sound-related trench, the thin path from the cerebrum to the center and internal ear.
+- Centre fossa includes evacuating some bone over the ear channel to access and remove tiny tumors kept to the inward sound-related trench, the narrow path from the cerebrum to the centre and internal ear.
 Utilizing this methodology may empower specialists to save a patient's hearing.